 4. Establish consistent, effective family rules.
 Normal development in kids comes from having boundaries, even during grief.
 Sometimes it can be hard to make and maintain rules because we don't want to be 'hard' on our kids, knowing that they are hurting too.
 Over time, researchers have found that kids with clear rules and consequences have fewer mental health problems.
 They learn that messing up happens and it isn't the end of the world.
 They also learn responsibility.

 5. Include your surviving children in plans.
 While their coping may be different from yours, know that birthdays and anniversaries and triggers will happen for your surviving children just like they will for you.
 Try to include your kids in planning things together to help you cope as a family.
-Get their ideas and input for birthdays and anniversaries.
+Get their ideas and input for observing these special days.

 6. Your words and messaging Be honest with your kids about how you are feeling.
 It’s OK for your kids to see you having crappy days but be careful with your messaging.
 Say things like "I’m having a rotten day.
 I just miss Sally so much.
 Thanks for listening."
 It’s good to talk about it.
 Use simple and concrete words – died and death.
 Not slipped away, left us, in a better place.
 Those words make it sound like the person that died might come back.
 Be honest and straightforward, especially with younger children.

 At all costs, avoid saying the words “my life is over now!”
 This was a BIG ah-ha moment for me.
 This makes our surviving children feel like they are not enough and that the child who died was more loved.

 7. Ask for help – close friends, neighbours, extended family….

 Talk regularly with your kids, but don’t force the topic.
 Open the door to sharing.
 Let them know they can approach you anytime and ask anything.
 Try counselling for your child with an appropriate therapist who is well versed in grief.
 Your child may feel like they are burdening you with their sorrows and may be more likely to open up when you aren’t there.
 And that’s ok.